Cooperation with the Ministry of Science and Technology (MOST) of the People’s Republic of China

 Surface Engineering for Additive Manufactured parts used in marine transportation (SEAM)

 SEAM is a two-year research project funded by the Malta Council for Science and Technology (MCST) and the Ministry of Science and Technology (MOST), China, as per grant agreement number SINO-MALTA-2019-02.
-The project, led by Dr Ing.
-Ann Zammit and Prof. Jian Chen, has a budget of €350,000 and the two collaborating entities are the University of Malta (UM) and Southeast University (SEU), China.
+The project has a budget of €350,000 and the two collaborating entities are the University of Malta (UM) and Southeast University (SEU), China.
 Through this project, researchers and academics at UM shall develop an international scientific collaboration with their Chinese counterparts.
 In addition, a number of researchers will be employed and will also be given the opportunity to conduct postgraduate (both MSc and PhD) studies.

 The principal aim of SEAM is to determine the suitability of additive manufactured parts used in the marine transport industry.
 This aim will be achieved through the following specific objectives: